 Prebiotics and specific probiotic strains such as Lactobacilli and Bifidobacteria may also help seal gaps between intestinal cells, preventing leaky gut syndrome (

-They may also help protect against infections with the H. pylori bacteria, one of the main causes of ulcers and stomach cancers (
+Taken in supplements, probiotics may also help protect against infections with the H. pylori bacteria, one of the main causes of ulcers and stomach cancers (

 Therefore, avoiding these medications whenever possible may contribute to a healthier gut as well.

 The Microbiome Diet is rich in probiotics and prebiotics, as well as low in added sugar — all of which can contribute to a healthier gut.
 It also warns against the overuse of certain medications that could damage your gut.

 The Microbiome Diet may provide additional health benefits.

 The main benefit is that it encourages eating plenty of fruit, vegetables, healthy fats, lean protein, and other plant-based foods.
 It also recommends limiting added sugar as well as processed and fried foods.

 Despite claims that a healthier gut will boost your metabolism, reduce cravings, and promote weight loss, research in humans to confirm these benefits is lacking (

 That said, the Microbiome Diet tends to be naturally low in fat to the point of being restrictive, but rich in vitamins, minerals, and fiber — which may contribute to weight loss without the need to count calories or measure portion sizes (

 Improving your gut health may protect against a variety of diseases (